 For those curious how a laser printer works, here’s a rundown of the process.
 They’re based on the principle like charges repel and opposite charges attract.
 A laser printer uses these static electricity charges on a drum and toner to produce an image.
 Some of the charges can go as high as 7000 VDC, however at micro amps.
 Toner will have either a positive or negative charge depending on the manufacturer or speed.
 Once the image is transferred it needs fused.
 The melting point of toner also varies according to speed.
 Fuser temperatures are typically around 190°.
-Depending on the manufacturer the order may vary but the steps involved are the same.
+Depending on the brand the order may vary.
+But a laser printer works the same no matter who makes it.
 Here’s a breakdown of each step.

 Many of the steps are happening at the same time but charge is typically considered the starting point.
 The laser process works by applying an electrical charge to a photoconductive drum by either a corona wire or a charge roller.
 The corona wire may have a charge of 7000 VDC applied, however, a scortron grid within a few millimeters of the drum will regulate the charge applied to around 600-700 VDC.
 A roller applies a uniform charge of 600-700 VDC with direct contact to the drum.
 Most high end color printers will use a corona wire.
 A charge roller will get contaminated quicker which will cause defects in the image.